A reception with Tony nominee Blumenkrantz and the cast follows. Blumenkrantz was presented with the Fred Ebb Award in November.

 Blumenkrantz began his career as an actor, performing on Broadway in Into the Woods (1987), Threepenny Opera (1989), Damn Yankees (1994), How to Succeed in Business… (as a memorable Bud Frump in 1995) and A Class Act (2001) and on TV in "Candide in Concert" for "Great Performances" and on all three "Law & Order" series, among other film and TV projects.

+He received a Best Original Score Tony nomination for his songs in Broadway's Urban Cowboy.
+His one-act pieces, Woman with Pocketbook and Precious Little Jewel, have been performed at several regional theatres around the country.
 His song "I Won't Mind" (lyrics by Annie Kessler and Libby Saines) was recorded by Audra McDonald.
 He has received song commissions from both Carnegie Hall and the Guggenheim's Works and Process program.
 Most recently, his songs have been recorded by Sutton Foster, Rebecca Luker, Victoria Clark, Lauren Kennedy and Megan Mullally.

 Blumenkrantz is a recipient of the BMI Harrington Award and the Dramatists Guild Jonathan Larson Memorial Musical Theatre Fellowship.
 He is a graduate of Northwestern University and a longtime member of the BMI Musical Theatre Workshop.
 In 2005, he published a songbook of his music and produced "The Jeff Blumenkrantz Songbook" Podcast, which featured live performances of those songs.
 The podcast episodes can still be heard by visiting iTunes or www.jeffblumenkrantz.com.